uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 - `--ref <text>`
   - AWS ECR image tag, usually in one of the following formats: tag-<image_tag>, commit-<commit_hash> or branch-<branch_name>.
 - `--commit <text>`
-  - (DEPRECATED) Use --ref instead to pass the AWS ECR image tag, GitHub commit hash, or branch name.
+  - (DEPRECATED) Use --ref instead to pass the AWS ECR image tag.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.